 The initial lesson went well, so I continued going back down on whatever weekends I could.
 And every weekend I was there, I would see progress from Friday-Sunday.

 But I couldn’t replicate it at home.
 This trainer was a yeller, and not always a nice one.
 Her big policy was safety, which I appreciated, but I always felt very, I don’t know, frantic, when I rode with her.
-Still, P and I would do well when we were there, so I wanted that to continue.
+Still, I assumed that it if this wasn’t working, then it was me and not them, and continued riding with her for much longer than I should’ve.

 But then some things happened when I put P up for sale with her earlier this year.
 I went and picked him up on a gut feeling that things weren’t right (and gut was correct), so I won’t go back.